Yoram Gal: Artistic career

-In 1996 he married Nili Dotan, playwright and screenwriter, and in 2000 their son Nimrod was born.
-In 1999 Nili produced the film "Wild" which Gal wrote and directed.
+In 1999 Nili Dotan (his 2nd wife) produced the film "Wild" which Gal wrote and directed.
 "Wild" received enthusiastic critiques in the Israeli newspaper, was invited to ten international film festivals and received "Best Feature Film" award in the alternative independent film festival in Picciano, Italy, 2001.
-In 2013 they divorced.
-Gal married a third time in 2017 to Tzlila Hurvitz, who set up his studio in Old Jaffa as an open gallery to the public.
-They divorced in 2020.
-The open studio is flourishing and shipping original paintings world wide.

-Gal and Dotan got into debt, even though the film was distributed by the big "Golan-Globus Films" Theatres chain.
-Only at the end of 2002, when his paintings landed in the US, the turn around occurred.
-The journey of coming free of debt while moving from theater and cinema to painting only, and the falling in love with America which brought him money, glory and satisfaction, he recorded in a semi autobiographical, illustrated novel which he published on Amazon.com as an E Book in 2009: "The Secret of America".
-Since 2002 Gal focuses on painting.
-He has a multitude of collectors and over a thousand buyers, mainly in the United States but also in Canada, Australia, Europe, China and Israel, he received dozens of awards, and began to show in China too.
-Gal lives in Old Jaffa, traveling abroad several times a year.
+Gal and Dotan got into debt, and only at the end of 2002, when his paintings landed in the US, did the financial turnround occur.
+The journey of coming free of debt while moving from theater and cinema to painting and writing prose, and the falling in love with America which brought him money, glory and satisfaction, he recorded in a semi autobiographical, illustrated novel which he published on Amazon.com as an E-book in 2009 called "The Secret of America".